slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On family and friends

 Life is meant to be lived in community.

-Build your «board of directors».
+HINT: build your «board of directors».

-> *'Seek out mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
-Once you build this infrastructure of support and accountability, your life will radically transform.'*
+- Surround Yourself with mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
+Once you build this infrastructure of support and accountability, your life will radically transform.
+If you want to improve your bank account, get around millionaires.
+If you want to improve your body, befriend competitive athletes If you want to improve your love life, go hang out with the town “Casanova”.
+When you are intentional about surrounding yourself with the right people, you will find every area of your life accelerating.
+Jim Rohn said it best, “You are the average of the five people you spend your time with most.”
+If you spend the majority of your time in worlds where people are accomplishing incredible things, all of a sudden that starts to seem normal.

-> *'You're never too old to make a friend.
+- You're never too old to make a friend.
 Always be looking for a new one.
 If a buddy calls and needs to get a drink, go.
-No matter the hour, how busy you are, or what else you have going on.'*
+No matter the hour, how busy you are, or what else you have going on.

-> *'Cleave from your family but then come back.
-You need to be independent and loyal at the same time.'*
+- Cleave from your family but then come back.
+You need to be independent and loyal at the same time.

 HOWEVER... choose who surrond you: you are the average of them.
 You will waste your life trying to make those around into who you want them to be.